youyanggu/covid19_projections/about.md

 In this section we will compare our projections with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/) and commonly referred to by the White House and media.

 Unfortunately, the IHME model is deeply flawed.
-There are already news articles such as [STAT News](https://www.statnews.com/2020/04/17/influential-covid-19-model-uses-flawed-methods-shouldnt-guide-policies-critics-say/) and [CNN](https://www.cnn.com/2020/04/13/health/ihme-model-death-predictions/index.html) that go more into detail, but we will explain why with a few examples.
+There are already news articles such as [STAT News](https://www.statnews.com/2020/04/17/influential-covid-19-model-uses-flawed-methods-shouldnt-guide-policies-critics-say/) and [CNN](https://www.cnn.com/2020/04/13/health/ihme-model-death-predictions/index.html) that agrees with our concern.

+In the words of Ruth Etzioni, an epidemiologist at Seattle’s Fred Hutchinson Cancer Research Center, “that \[the IHME model\] is being used for policy decisions and its results interpreted wrongly is a travesty unfolding before our eyes.”

 In essence, their model is based on fitting a mathethetical curve rather than a real world simulation, so some of their projections do not pass what we call the "common sense test".
 Here are a few examples:

 ### Italy: under-projection